pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2017-03-14-Writing Kickass READMEs.md

 doesn't write a method to do the same stuff again and thus it would reduce your redundancy.

+### No mention of how to run tests

+Of course you project has tests, otherwise how can you make sure that by writing new code, you don't break the old code?
+Your README should contain how to run the test suite.
+There are tons of different test suites available in the market and it is time consuming for people to check out your test framework and make guesses as how one could probably run it.
+You should mention how to run individual tests, the whole test suite, and how to skip some tests, and if your test suite framework doesn't support all of these features, then maybe the one you are using should be replaced.

 ### No license

 Yes, legal matters are important too!
 Whether you are releasing it